-All members of the leadership team discuss what implementations are in the best interest of each student and emphasis the reduction of the recidivism rate of the students.
+All members of the leadership team discuss what implementations are in the best interest of each

 Describe the process through which school leadership identifies and aligns all available resources (e.g., personnel, instructional, curricular) in order to meet the needs of all students and maximize desired student outcomes.
 Include the methodology for coordinating and supplementing federal, state and local funds, services and programs.
 Provide the person(s) responsible, frequency of meetings, how an inventory of resources is maintained and any problem-solving activities used to determine how to apply resources for the highest impact